carllacan/ankimaker/README.md

 # AnkiMaker
-AnkiMaker lets you automatically create Anki Decks by loading lists of words from a variety or sources and then looking up the definitions, translations and other things online.
+AnkiMaker lets you automatically create Anki Decks out of your Kindle vocabulary lists and the OED.

-## You can load words from
-* Your Kindle's Vocabulary Builder list
-* [Soon] A list of words (so that you can use frequency lists and the like)
-* [Soon] The words on a file (so you can learn all the words in a book before you read it)

-## ...and make an Anki deck using those words and
-* Definitions from OED
-* The sentence where you originally encountered those words on your kindle
-* [Soon] Other dictionaries
-* [Soon] Pronunciations
-* [Soon] Images from Google

 # How to use it